pdiegmann/PetkitW5BLEMQTT/readme.md

 -   Device ID and secret have not been fixed.

 -   Using the library, especially CMD 73, will set a secret that may interfere with the app's communication with the device.

+-	The library currently does not support scheduling Do Not Disturb and Lights Out.

 ## Inspiration, Resources & Acknowledgements